moorelabvanderbilt/moorelabwiki/mouses/cage-cards.md

 # Cage cards
 These cards uniquely identify the cage and other associated information.

+## Obtaining new cage cards
+There is a link from the [DAC website](https://www.vanderbilt.edu/acup/dac/) to the Cage Card Request Form.
+The form is fairly self-explanatory.
+Cards are usually delivered the next day.

+To save time, you can use the Chrome extension [Web Developer Form Filler](https://chrome.google.com/webstore/detail/web-developer-form-filler/gbagmkohmhcjgbepncmehejaljoclpil?hl=en) to save the filled form so you can easily re-submit this form the next time you need cage cards.
+This extension is already installed on the RA iMac in lab, and can be accessed via the pencil icon in the top right of the Chrome browser window.

 ## How we use the cage cards
 We use the cage cards to identify the mice in that cage.